at thirty-five, the bard observed

-both too young for the animal dread –
+all too young for the animal fear –

 and the need to act your age